 - Internet access computers may be used to access games.
-Game sessions will be limited if others are waiting to use the computers.
+Game sessions will be limited to one hour per day.

 - The Library’s Internet access computers may not be used by ANY user, including minors, to access inappropriate or illegal materials, including but not limited to material of an obscene nature or child pornography.
 In addition, minors are prohibited from accessing materials considered to be “harmful to minors”.